 There are indeed!
 There are denominations, independent groups, and individuals all over the world who practice a spirituality based on Swedenborg’s teachings.
 Two of the biggest denominations in the United States are the Swedenborgian Church of North America and the General Church of the New Jerusalem.

-Because Swedenborg was a Christian and his experiences reflect a Christian faith, the churches based on his teachings are Christian also, and they hold worship services similar to other Protestant denominations.
 While theological interpretations and teachings can vary widely between groups, in general, Swedenborgian practice emphasizes spiritual growth through experiencing and expressing divine love and doing good works in the world.

 Do Swedenborgians do séances?